henryrweiland/Central-Bank-Meeting-Dates/README.md

 See below for notes on each CSV file. **Every central bank operates distinctly, and many of their policies change over time**.

 This data is featured in *"Who's the Leader?
 Evaluating International Monetary Policy Spillovers"* (Weiland & Yeo 2024).
-We have made this data publicaly available.
+We have made this data publicly available.
 Please cite this paper if you use the data in this repository.

 A useful resource can also be found on the [BIS website](https://www.bis.org/mc/currency_areas.htm).